On the Ingleton-Violations in Finite Groups: Explicit Violation Construction with and

 \subsection{The Family $PGL(2,p)$}

+First we introduce some necessary notations.
 Let $p$ be an odd prime.
 For $A\in GL(2,p)$, let $\A$ denote the left coset of $A$ in $GL(2,p)$ with respect to the center $V_p = \{\alpha I:\alpha \in\f_p^\times\}$.
 Thus $\A = \B$ if and only if each entry of $A$ is a nonzero constant multiple of the corresponding entry of $B$. $A^T$ denotes the transpose of $A$ as usual.
 We denote the elements of $\f_p$ by ordinary integers, but the addition and multiplication, as well as equality, are modulo $p$.
 Furthermore, $-k$ and $k^{-1}$ denotes the additive and multiplicative inverses of $k$ in $\f_p$ respectively.
 If $s\in \f_p$, and $A$ has multiplicative order $p$, then $A^s$ simply indicates the $s$-th power of $A$, where $s$ is viewed as an integer.

 We start by identifying the generators in $PGL(2,p)$ that correspond to presentation~\eqref{equation:presentationg}.
 Consider the following matrices in $GL(2,p)$:

 where $t$ is a primitive root modulo $p$, i.e. a generator of $\f_p^\times$.
 Our guess is that $\A,\B,\C$ correspond to the generators $a,b,c$ in (\ref{equation:presentationg}) respectively.
 The powers of these matrices are: